radashi-org/radashi-tools/packages/radashi-helper/README.md

 The `dest` can be a group name, like `array`, or a full path, like `array/sum`.
 If not provided, you will be prompted to decide what to do.

 **Important**: This command doesn't update any of the code.
 It will only rename the files.
+This is being tracked in [#1](https://github.com/radashi-org/radashi-tools/issues/1).

 ```sh
 # Interactive mode